Author, Andrew Gibson

 Don’t be fooled by the AUD to GBP rates you see online

-The internet is full of information…and misinformation.
+The internet is full of information…and well, misinformation too.

 I’m sure you’ve come across some of these.

-While they offer some good charts, news feeds, and articles, they have a fundamental problem.
+But there’s a While they offer some good charts, news feeds, and articles, they have a fundamental problem.

 What you are seeing are ‘interbank rates’.